inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 If a patient’s most recent CAM-ICU score is negative: delirium is not present.

-If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.
+**Tip 1:** If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.

+**Tip 2:** Only patients that meet RASS criteria (i.e. have RASS score between -3 and 4) are included in percentage calculations on front tile.

+**Tip3:** RASS scores are valid for 1 hourly during the day (06:00 - 21:59) and 4 hourly during the night (22:00 to 05.59).
+If a patient has a valid CAM-ICU score, but not a valid RASS score this will be denoted by a dashed line around a coloured (red or green) bed.

-A blue shaded bed indicates that the patient's RASS score is below -3 and therefore a CAM-ICU is not required.
+**Tip4:** A blue shaded bed indicates that the patient's RASS score is below -3 and therefore a CAM-ICU is not required.

 ---
 **Page: Clinical dashboard tab: All POM patients DrEaMing**